-By 1918, the University had moved to the Foggy Bottom neighborhood—between 19th and 24th Streets, south of Pennsylvania Avenue—in the heart of Washington, D.C.
-The more than 100 buildings are situated on 43 acres bordered by the White House, the John F. Kennedy Center for the Performing Arts, the State Department, and the World Bank, as well as numerous federal agencies, national galleries, and museums.
+In 1912, the University purchased 2023 G Street and rented 2024 Street, NW, establishing what would become its Foggy Bottom campus.
+Today, more than 100 buildings are situated on 43 acres in the heart of Washington, DC, bordered by the White House, John F. Kennedy Center for the Performing Arts, State Department, and World Bank, as well as numerous federal agencies and national galleries and museums.

 GW’s Virginia Science and Technology Campus, initiated for graduate studies, research projects, and professional development programs, is located along the high-tech corridor on Route 7, just to the west of Route 28, in Loudoun County.
 In 1998, GW established The George Washington University at Mount Vernon College; the Mount Vernon Campus is on Foxhall Road in Northwest Washington.

-Currently, the University’s enrollments total more than 25,000, of which 10,100 are undergraduates, about 14,600 are graduate and professional students, and some 500 are nondegree students.
-The students come from all 50 states and about 130 different countries.
+The University’s enrollments total approximately 27,800 students, of which about 12,000 are undergraduate students, 15,220 are graduate and professional students, and 580 are non-degree students.
+GW students come from all 50 states, Washington, DC, Guam, Puerto Rico, Virgin Islands, and 139 countries.

-The George Washington University is accredited by its regional accrediting agency, the Middle States Commission on Higher Education.
+The George Washington University is accredited by its institutional accrediting agency, the Middle States Commission on Higher Education.

-In the School of Engineering and Applied Science, the Bachelor of Science programs in civil, mechanical, electrical, biomedical, and computer engineering are accredited by the Engineering Accreditation Commission of ABET, Inc. The Bachelor of Science computer science curriculum is accredited by the Computing Accreditation Commission of ABET, Inc.
+In the School of Engineering and Applied Science, the bachelor of science degree programs in civil, mechanical, biomedical, systems, electrical, and computer engineering are accredited by the Engineering Accreditation Commission of ABET, Inc. The bachelor of science in computer science degree program is accredited by the Computing Accreditation Commission of ABET, Inc.

 The Elliott School of International Affairs is a member of the Association of Professional Schools of International Affairs.